Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Some Structural Properties

-Then, we show these tours can be modified to a feasible solution with a non-increasing weight.
+Then, we show these tours can be modified into a feasible solution with a non-increasing weight.

 The idea is similar to the analysis in Lemma~\ref{REUITP}.
 Note that the tour has a capacity of at most $\ceil{k/2}+1$ in Lemma~\ref{REUITP}.
-However, in the $m$ tours, the first tour, denoted by $T_1$, has a capacity of $\ceil{k/2}+2$, while the other tours, denoted by $T_2,\dots,T_m$ in the clockwise direction of the cycle $C$, have a capacity of less than or equal to $\ceil{k/2}+1$.
+However, in the $m$ tours, the first tour, denoted by $T_1$, has a capacity of $\ceil{k/2}+2$, while the other tours, denoted by $T_2,\dots,T_m$ in the clockwise direction of the cycle $C$, have a capacity of at most $\ceil{k/2}+1$.
 The main difference is due to the tour $T_1$.
-We will use a similar modification in Lemma \ref{REUITP} while making sure the tour $T_1$ is feasible.
+We will use a similar modification in Lemma~\ref{REUITP} while making sure that the tour $T_1$ is feasible.